 The City God Pavilion was on my to-do list for the day, but before getting there, I went to see the Baochu Pagoda located on the hill north of the lake.

 The pagoda is neat, and the hill offers a class view on the lake...

 ...and the north side of the city.

-The view was also the main reason why I wanted to visit the City God Pavilion - I read that there should be an observation deck there.
-The site had two surprises waiting for me: While the pavilion present itself as an ancient structure complementing the pagodas around, it is actually a modern building.
+The view was also the main reason I wanted to visit the City God Pavilion - I read that there should be an observation deck there.
+The site had two surprises waiting for me: While the pavilion presents itself as an ancient structure complementing the pagodas around, it is actually a modern building.

 Looking at the busy city from a vantage point was calm, the colors of dusk were pretty, the temperature pleasing.. this was a good call.

 As the night fell, I was already tired, so I went to get some rest afterwards.